Chapter 1 : A Sunny Saturday Morning

 Well, let me tell you a little about myself.
-I’m fifteen years old, a cancer, love poetry, hugs, flowers and long walks on the beach in the moonlight – haha, just kidding, I’m not that corny.
-The fact is that I do in fact love all those things but that’s really not important to this story.
+I’m fifteen years old and a Cancer.
+I can believe anything, provided that it is quite incredible.
+I love poetry, hugs, flowers and long walks on the beach in the moonlight.
+Haha, just kidding, I'm not that corny.
+The fact that those things are true is really not important to this story.
 Yet.

 I’m considered a hopeless optimistic.
 If a giant meteor was discovered flying directly towards Earth and destroying everything on its path, I’d be the one saying, “Well, it might miss, right?”
 I wasn’t always like this.
 I used to be moody and depressed, seeing no light in my life and shadows behind every corner – the paranoia hasn’t worn off though, and I doubt it ever will.
 But dark thoughts vanished and I was able to see how life really was.
 Beautiful, full of positive emotion and worth living.
 Something in me changed – maybe it was because I finally let some things go.